Spearman’s Two-Factor Theory: General Intelligence (g) and Specific Abilities (s)

 Spearman’s use of factor analysis was crucial in developing his Two-Factor Theory.
 This statistical technique enabled him to examine the relationships between various cognitive tasks, revealing consistent positive correlations between them.
 The identification of this "positive manifold" suggested the existence of g, the general factor explaining the shared variance in cognitive performances across different tasks.

 Factor analysis also revealed the s factors, the specific abilities that contribute to performance in individual tasks.
-Spearman’s pioneering use of this method allowed for a quantitative breakdown of cognitive performance into general and specific components, helping psychologists understand intelligence as a complex, multidimensional construct.
+Spearman’s pioneering use of this method allowed for a quantitative breakdown of cognitive performance into general and specific components, helping psychologists view intelligence as a multidimensional construct.

-Spearman’s Two-Factor Theory has profoundly influenced intelligence testing and education.
-His focus on g, the general intelligence factor, has shaped the design of major intelligence tests, such as the Wechsler Adult Intelligence Scale (WAIS) and the Stanford-Binet Intelligence Scales.
+Spearman’s Two-Factor Theory has shaped intelligence testing and education.
+His focus on g, the general intelligence factor, influenced the design of major intelligence tests, such as the Wechsler Adult Intelligence Scale (WAIS) and the Stanford-Binet Intelligence Scales.
 These tests aim to measure an individual’s general mental capacity while assessing specific abilities in different cognitive domains.

 The distinction between general and specific abilities has also informed educational practices, helping educators tailor learning strategies to the strengths and weaknesses of students.
 Understanding individual variations in g and s can guide personalized instructional approaches, making education more responsive to diverse cognitive profiles.